learn-co-students/rails-resource-and-scaffold-generator-cb-gh-000/README.md

 @arcitle = Article.find(params[:id])
 ```

-This was necessary so that we could grab the `/:id` parameter from the URL string, but as you may have noticed, the scaffold implemented an elegant solution to remove the duplicate code.
-By placing the code:
+This was necessary so that we could grab the `/:id` parameter from the URL string, but as you may have noticed, the scaffold implemented an elegant solution to remove the duplicate code by placing the code:

 ```ruby
 before_action :set_article, only: [:show, :edit, :update, :destroy]